 Please, come in.
-Allow me to take your coat.
+May I take your coat?
 Can I get you a drink?
 Make yourself at home.
 Feel free to take a look around.

 As I’ve said, take a look around.
 Please click on something you find interesting.
 I’m sure there’s something under this banner that will appeal to you.
 I’ve written about a variety of topics, including hip-hop, sports, books, television, movies, radio, media, comic books, business, personal finance, creativity, writing, parenthood, family, and human emotions ranging from love to happiness to sadness to loss to regret.

 That’s my story.
 Thanks for taking the time to read it and hopefully I’ll see you around this place again soon.
 If you want to get in touch in the meantime, feel free to email me or find me on Facebook or Twitter.

 One reply on “About Christopher Pierznik”

 I read your article about writing, passion and life.
 If you were to die today, which one work would you give to the world?
 Which of your works defines you?
 Just as the pharaohs of old get a few sentences in a book, so will your life be summed up.
 Bring all your passion to bear upon that work.